microsoft/react-native-code-push/README.md

     import com.microsoft.codepush.react.CodePush;

     // 2.
 Optional: extend FragmentActivity if you intend to show a dialog prompting users about updates.
-    //    If you do this, make sure to also add `import android.support.v4.app.FragmentActivity` to the file. public class MainActivity extends FragmentActivity implements DefaultHardwareBackBtnHandler {
+    //    If you do this, make sure to also add "import android.support.v4.app.FragmentActivity" below #1. public class MainActivity extends FragmentActivity implements DefaultHardwareBackBtnHandler {
         ...